Committee reports, agendas and minutes

 Detailed information on the call-in procedure is contained in the download below.

 How to find out if an application is going to Committee

-Under the Case Details displayed for each application, you will see a Committee field (which will tell you which Area Committee it will be heard at) and a Committee date field (which gives the date of the Committee).
-These fields will be updated as soon as we know if an application will be going to Committee.
-As explained above, it is usually only quite late in the process that we know this.
+Under the Case Details displayed for each application, you will see a Committee field (which will tell you which committee it will be heard at) and a Committee date field (which gives the date of the Committee).
+These fields are updated as soon as we know if an application will be going to Committee, usually one week before the meeting.

-Agents, applicants and interested members of the public can register to speak at the Planning Committee in respect of any application they have an interest in.
+Agents and applicants, or members of the public who have made comments in writing to the planning department (on the website, by email or letter) on the application, can register to speak at the Planning Committee.
 Only one speaker for and one speaker against each application is allowed and each speaker will have 3 minutes only.
-If more than one person wishes to speak for or against an application, it is requested that they elect one of their party to speak on behalf of all.
-You can register to speak between 10am and 2.30pm on the day of the meeting by telephoning the Council’s Technical Support team on 01727 819347.
+You can register to speak between 9am and 1.00pm on the Friday before the meeting (meetings are normally held on Monday) by telephoning the Council on 01727 866100.